Hahm Eun-jung

-Biography
+She debuted as a solo artist by the name Elsie with her EP, I'm Good, on May 7, 2015, which went on to win her The Best Female Artist at V Chart Awards, China's largest video-sharing platform.
+Hahm's career extends beyond music and cinema—she has forayed into modeling, hosting, and TV.
+She has hosted over 15 events from the Dream Concert to the Grand Bell Awards and Jecheon International Music & Film Festival.
+In 2012, she hosted an episode of Saturday Night Live Korea along with S.E.S.'s Bada and Horan, which drew a rating of 1.444%.

+Early life and education

-Hahm was born in Seoul, South Korea.
-Her mother, a graduate of Ewha Womans University, is a former piano teacher who works as Hahm's agent.
-While attending seventh grade, Hahm started taekwondo lessons and won three different competitions.
+Hahm was born in Sanggye-dong, Nowon District, Seoul, South Korea.
+Her mother, a graduate of Ewha Womans University, was a former piano teacher who worked as Hahm's agent.
+While attending seventh grade, Hahm started Taekwondo lessons and won three different competitions.
 Her mother made the decision to quit teaching and manage her career upon her high school graduation in 2007.
 Later that year, Hahm enrolled in Dongguk University where she took performance courses.

 She is an only child and has been quoted as explaining, "My mother had me 10 years after she was married to my father, which seems more hurtful.
 Upon watching several famous performers in the past, she wanted to become an actress.
 Now that I have, she is very pleased I have acting as a priority.
 She believes her original prayers were answered."
+Hahm's late mother was a piano instructor who later became her agent, while her father owns a small raw fish restaurant in Gangwon Province.

 Career

 1995–2008: Career beginnings

 In 1995, when Hahm was seven years old, she participated in the "Little Miss Korea" pageant and won.
 That same year, she appeared in the youth drama A New Generation of Adults, which aired on KBS.
-Afterwards, she had several minor roles in movies and Korean dramas, along with being cast in a handful of commercial films.
+Afterwards, she had several minor roles in movies and dramas, along with being cast in several commercial films.